 Holders of common stock and Series B Preferred Stock will vote at the Annual Meeting as a single class on all matters.
-In addition, holders of Series B Preferred Stock will vote at the Annual Meeting as a separate class on Proposal Two.
 Each holder of common stock is entitled to one vote per share held, and each holder of Series B Preferred Stock is entitled to three votes per share held.
-As a result, a total of 111,180,936 votes may be cast at the Annual Meeting, of which holders of common stock will be entitled to cast 108,400,110 votes and holders of Series B Preferred Stock will be entitled to cast 2,780,826 votes.
+As a result, a total of votes may be cast at the Annual Meeting, of which holders of common stock will be entitled to cast votes and holders of Series B Preferred Stock will be entitled to cast votes.